maniospas/cefc/README.md

 You will see the following output, where `a` is unaffected by would-be modifications and there is a final warning about not having handled the division-by-zero error at any point.
+More on error handling later.

 ![Error example](docs/error.png)